xMartin/php-introduction/10_inheritance.md

 PUBLIC!!
 PROTECTED!!

-Fatal error: Call to private method Foo::a_private_method() from context 'Bar' in /Users/lnwdr/Desktop/temp/visibility.php on line 34
+Fatal error: Call to private method Foo::a_private_method() from context 'Bar' in visibility.php on line 34 */
-*/

 //Objects can't see private methods from their class' superclasses.
 This is the difference between protected and private.